morinlab/lymphopedia/papers/zhouSporadicEndemicBurkitt2019.md

 New Tier 1, BL Tier 1, 0
 This study, New Tier 2, 1
 New Tier 2, BL Tier 2, 1
+This study, New Tier 3, 0
+New Tier 3, BL Tier 3, 0
-All other BL studies, BL Tier 1, 29
+All other BL studies, BL Tier 1, 32
-All other BL studies, BL Tier 2, 156
+All other BL studies, BL Tier 2, 71
+All other BL studies, BL Tier 3, 70
 ```

 ### Tier 2